tepi/FilteringTable/README.md

 FilteringTable
 ==============

 FilterTable is an extension of the Table component in Vaadin.
-FilterTable is available for both Vaadin 6 and Vaadin 7 (versions postfixed with '.v7').
+FilterTable is available for Vaadin 6, Vaadin 7 (versions postfixed with '.v7') and Vaadin 8 (versions postfixed with '.v8').

 #####Added features:
 * Provides automatically generated filter components between the table header and body